Kistras/REPO-Scanner/package/README.md

 Has a cooldown of 10 seconds, tracked on the top of the screen.
 Said bar shouldn't appear by itself unless scanner is used.

 ## Configuring
-Use your modinstaller, BepInEx's config, or [REPOConfig](https://thunderstore.io/c/repo/p/nickklmao/REPOConfig/)
+Use your modinstaller, BepInEx's config or [REPOConfig](https://thunderstore.io/c/repo/p/nickklmao/REPOConfig/)
-- Keybind for scanning can be changed (f by default, doesn't show up in REPOConfig)
+- Keybind for scanning can be changed (f by default)
 - Scan radius can be changed (10 by default)
 - Cooldown can be changed (10 by default)
 - Multiplayer RPC discovery can be changed (true by default)